Charlie-J-Martin/pension-bee-code-review/README.md

 - The use of `i` instead of `x` in a for loop.
 - Moving towards more ES6 style function definitions.
 E.g. arrow functions.
 - Move towards ternary operators to shorten code to make the main code more readable.
+- The use of TypeScript to define types for variables, inputs and outputs.
+(Along with any inference).